 About Gail Owen

 Since graduating from Royal Holloway’s Creative Writing MA with Distinction, my stories have appeared in Confingo, all the sins (click to read), and the Bedford Square Anthology.
 I have been shortlisted for the Bridport Prize and Mslexia’s Short Story Competition, and longlisted for the Fish Publishing Short Story Prize.
 More recently, I was signed by Ben Dunn of Dunn Fogg Literary Agency with whom I am finessing my debut novel, in preparation for its submission to publishers.
-My experience includes editing scripts for Film London and my life experience, a wild misspent youth.
+My experience includes editing scripts for Film London and my life experience, a wild, misspent youth.

 Misspent Youth

 Was it though?
 I ask myself this sometimes.
-I haven’t, yet, found a satisfactory way to ‘package’ my background.
+I haven’t found a satisfactory way to ‘package’ my background.
 I spent a lot of years lost in hedonism.
 Cornwall is a beautiful place to get lost.
-Though I got a BA during my years of being a ‘free spirit’, all I cared about were the brilliant, talented raconteurs I was lucky enough to be surrounded by – so much creative energy poured into nothing more ambitious than entertaining each other, constantly.
-We were living in the present.
-But I was also observing, tuning in to the rhythms, dynamics, and nuances of conversation.
-I love writing dialogue, and good dialogue is my favourite thing to read.
-I hope my characters’ speech makes my work distinctive, and if it stands out, it is because of my close attention to real-world banter.
+Though I (somehow) got a BA during my years of being a ‘free spirit’, what I cared about were the brilliant, talented raconteurs I was lucky enough to be surrounded by – so much creative energy poured into nothing more ambitious than entertaining each other, constantly.
+We lived in the present.

 Education